-Knoxville high school shooting leaves 'multiple' people hurt, including cop: police say
+Knoxville high school shooting leaves cop injured and 1 dead: police say

 Multiple agencies are at the scene of the shooting in Austin-East Magnet High School, police say

-Multiple people – including an officer – were injured Monday afternoon in a mass shooting at a high school in Knoxville, police said.
+A police officer was injured and one person was killed Monday afternoon in a mass shooting at a high school in Knoxville, police said.

+The Knoxville Police Department said officers responded to reports of a male suspect, possibly armed, at the school around 3:15 p.m.

+"Upon approach of the subject, shots were fired," KPD wrote on Facebook.
+"A KPD officer was struck at least one time and transported to the UT Medical Center with injuries that are not expected to be life-threatening."

 Multiple agencies are at the scene of the shooting in Austin-East Magnet High School, according to police.